psilentrain1/jmdm-apps-tickr/README.md

 _Tickr Mode_ provides a small scrolling ticker of the stocks on your watchlist.
 To enter _Tickr Mode_, click the arrows in the upper right of the screen.
 To exit _Tickr Mode_, click the same area to the right of the ticker.
 ![TickrMode](.github/docs/tickrmode.png)

+## Future Plans

+### API Connection

+I plan to add the ability to pull updated and near-live data from an API through a _bring your own API_ function.
+You will be able to select your data source and add your own API key to pull data.

+### Crypto

+I plan to add support for tracking crypto and other types of investments.

 ## Building from Source